Corporate social responsibility (CSR) in sustainable supply chains

 2. Ethical responsibility

 An aspect of sustainability that is often overlooked.
-Ethical responsibility is concerned with how an organisation operates treating workers fairly, sourcing products responsibly and treating all stakeholders with respect.
+Ethical responsibility relates to business ethics, governance and how an organisation treats people.

-There are five areas organisations should prioritise to prevent social risk when looking at ethical responsibility.
-These include forced labour, child labour, discrimination, freedom of association and health, safety and hygiene.
+There are five social risks organisations should prioritise when looking at ethical responsibility.
+These are forced labour, child labour, discrimination, freedom of association, and health, safety and hygiene.

 3. Philanthropic responsibility

 This type of CSR is important when looking at an organisation’s vision and purpose.
-Companies with strong philanthropic CSR aim to contribute to society at large and make the world a better place.
-In practice, organisations that prioritise philanthropic responsibility tend to support charitable initiatives or create their own.
+Companies with strong philanthropic CSR aim to make positive contributions to society.
+In practice, this often means companies support charitable initiatives or create their own (and sometimes both).

-To get started, your organisation can begin making contributions to charities that run projects in line with your company’s purpose.
-Alternatively, your company can encourage employees to volunteer or work in partnerships with smaller not-for-profit organisations to amplify their efforts.
+To get started, your organisation can begin contributing to charities that represent causes in line with your company’s business, activities and purpose.
+For example, a fruit juice brand might support a charity that works for gender equality in agriculture.
+Your company could also support employees to volunteer or work in partnerships with smaller, local not-for-profit organisations.

 4. Economic responsibility